New Zealand

 |

-Capital of Poland; it also gained the new title of "Phoenix City" after the complete reconstruction after the World Wars
+Capital of Poland; known as the "Phoenix City" after the reconstructions after the World Wars

 |